influxdata/docs-v2/content/influxdb/v2.4/write-data/replication/replicate-data.md

 ---
-title: Replicate data from a remote instance to InfluxDB Cloud
+title: Replicate data from InfluxDB OSS
 weight: 106
 description: >
-  Use InfluxDB Edge Data Replication to replicate the incoming data of select buckets to one or more buckets on a remote InfluxDB OSS, InfluxDB Cloud, or InfluxDB Enterprise instance.
+  Use InfluxDB Edge Data Replication to replicate the incoming data of select buckets from InfluxDB OSS to one or more buckets in either InfluxDB Cloud, InfluxDB OSS, or InfluxDB Enterprise instances.
 menu:
   influxdb_2_4:
     name: Replicate data to Cloud